RavenCunanan/RavenCunanan/README.md

 **About Me**

 Welcome to my portfolio!
-I am Raven Cunanan, a recent graduate with a Bachelor of Sciences in Computer Science from California State University Sacramento.
+I am Raven Cunanan, a graduate with a Bachelor of Sciences in Computer Science from California State University Sacramento.
 Passionate about technology and innovation, I aspire to build a career in the dynamic and ever-evolving field of Software Engineering.

 **Skills**